ichar/hexlet_fizzbuzz/README.md

 ```

 ###**CLI:**
-Open bin-folder with the CLI-script
+Open bin-folder with the CLI-script and set execute-mode flag for the script
 ```
 cd /hexlet_fizzbuzz/bin
 chmod +x ./fizz_buzz